AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/access-lc-interface-preq.md

 The User preferences page consists of two tabs:

- - **General**: Allows you to select a Folder profile, base path, root map, and more.
+ - **General**: Allows you to select a Folder profile, Base path, Root map, and more.
  - **Appearance**: Provides you with the options to select the themes for the application and the source view of the Learning content.

  For details, view [User preferences](../user-guide/intro-home-page.md#user-preferences) in Experience Manager Guides.